susisu/eslint-plugin-safe-typescript/README.md

 ## Recommended configuration

-The plugin provides a configuration set for the recommended rules (see [Rules](#rules) for which rules are recommended).
+This plugin also provides a configuration set for the recommended rules (see [Rules](#rules) for which rules are recommended).

-Since some rules in the recommended configuration require type information, `parserOptions.project` must be set.
+Since some rules in the recommended configuration require type information, `parserOptions.project` must be set in your config.

 `eslintrc`